BaileyJM02/Discord-Statistics-Bot/README.md

 ## Build Process

-- Follow the [React Native Guide](https://facebook.github.io/react-native/docs/getting-started.html) for getting started building a project with native code. **A Mac is required if you wish to develop for iOS.**
+- Follow the [Golang install guide](https://golang.org/doc/install) for getting started building a project with native code.
 - Clone or download the repo
-- `yarn` to install dependencies
+- `go get github.com/BaileyJM02/Discord-Statistics-Bot` to install dependencies
-- `yarn run link` to link react-native dependencies
+- `go run main.go` to start the bot without building
-- `yarn start:ios` to start the packager and run the app in the iOS simulator (`yarn start:ios:logger` will boot the application with [redux-logger](<https://github.com/evgenyrodionov/redux-logger>))
-- `yarn start:android` to start the packager and run the app in the the Android device/emulator (`yarn start:android:logger` will boot the application with [redux-logger](https://github.com/evgenyrodionov/redux-logger))

-Please take a look at the [contributing guidelines](./CONTRIBUTING.md) for a detailed process on how to build your application as well as troubleshooting information.
+- `go build main.go` to build the bot into a native build file
+- `./<built file>` to run the bot using the native build file

 **Development Keys**: The `token` in `config/` are for development purposes and do not represent the actual application keys.